This article originally appeared on VICE UK.

 Charities agree that things are getting worse for young parents, especially those bringing up children alone and particularly those under 25.
 With most first-time mothers who register as sole carers being under 25, it's a perfect storm for Generation Y-ers who have already started families.

-After the last batch of welfare reforms, under-25-year-olds accounted for 41 percent of all benefit sanctions; single parent families were disproportionally affected, through benefit caps, bedroom tax and changes council tax benefit reduction.
+After the last batch of welfare reforms, under-25-year-olds accounted for 41 percent of all benefit sanctions; single parent families were disproportionally affected, through benefit caps, bedroom tax, and changes to council tax benefit reduction.
 It's just been revealed that the number of homeless families living in B&Bs has increased by more than 300 percent in the past five years.
-With £12 billion more welfare cuts in the pipeline, things are likely to become still more precarious.
+With £12 billion [$19 billion] more welfare cuts in the pipeline, things are likely to become still more precarious.

 What this means is a second generation condemned.

-"We're very concerned that further cuts will push even more children into poverty," Octavia Holland, director of policy at single parent family charity, Gingerbread, tells me.
+"We're very concerned that further cuts will push even more children into poverty," Octavia Holland, director of policy at single parents support agency, Gingerbread, tells me.
 "Children who grow up in poverty are less likely to get good qualifications and more likely to remain in poverty as adults."

 Gemma has a three-year-old son.
 Unable to cover the cost of childcare with her wages, she stopped working and was scraping by until her benefits were unexpectedly stopped.

 "Three months ago, my circumstances changed and I could no longer claim for child benefit," Gemma told me.
-"All of my payments were stopped for six weeks and I was handed a £156 cheque to pay for rent, bills and food.
+"All of my payments were stopped for six weeks and I was handed a £156 [$249] check to pay for rent, bills, and food.
 For the past couple of months I've been relying on food parcels from Barnardo's Billericay Children's Centre."

 Women bear the brunt of this shit storm but being a dad when you're young and skint is not so sweet either.
 Liam (not his real name) is 23 and has a one-year-old daughter with his 18-year-old girlfriend, Casey.
 Liam is living with his nan and granddad while Casey lives with her mum.

-Liam is waiting for his security industry certificate so he can find work as a bouncer or shopping centre security guard.
+Liam is waiting for his security industry certificate so he can find work as a bouncer or shopping center security guard.
 Casey worked for a while as care assistant on a zero-hours contract but had to quit because the schedule was so unmanageable.
-They're both waiting for help with council housing – they've been waiting a year.
+They're both waiting for help with council housing—they've been waiting a year.